voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 ## <a name="step1"></a>Step 1: Configure your Server BIOS

+*Step 1 is relevant only for a bare hardware deployment (not a VM).*

 Boot your server and enter BIOS Configuration Menu: [Common Manufacturer BIOS Keys](https://www.tomshardware.com/reviews/bios-keys-to-access-your-firmware,5732.html#:~:text=BIOS%20Keys%20by%20Manufacturer%201%20ASRock%3A%20F2%20or,Lenovo%20%28ThinkPads%29%3A%20Enter%20then%20F1.%20More%20items...%20)

 ### UEFI settings